portoio/PWiT/content/profiles/ana-silva.md

 When I was about 9 years old one of my favourite toys was [Spelling B from Texas Instruments](https://www.amazon.com/Original-SPELLING-Learning-Texas-Instruments/dp/B00ANSVZJE).
 It looked like a big orange calculator but it was a sort of mini-computer to help learn English.
-I sometimes wonder how much that influenced me J Later, a pivotal moment for me was signing up to a post degree in Information Management & Marketing Intelligence back in 2008: that’s where my need to understand the role of tech in businesses and societies started to get really serious.
+I sometimes wonder how much that influenced me later, a pivotal moment for me was signing up to a post degree in Information Management & Marketing Intelligence back in 2008: that’s where my need to understand the role of tech in businesses and societies started to get really serious.